woudc/woudc-data-registry/migration/bps/README.md

 * Provided paths are relative to the root of the cloned repository on disk.

-# Environment Setup and Activation
+# Environment setup and activation
 In this section steps are provided to fetch the WOUDC Data Registry codebase from github and setup the python environment it uses.
 Two methods to setup the WOUDC Data Registry virtualenv are listed below.
 This python environment